See you in Metz

 Metz: City of Lights, Heritage and Gardens

-Metz offers strolls through the many gardens in the heart of the city and along the ramparts.
-The famous french city reveals many treasures: one of the highest cathedrals in the gothic world, a mixed heritage of history and contemporary art, and the Centre Pompidou Metz, open since May 2010.
-Adding up friendliness and charm, that’s Metz.
+Metz offers strolls through its many gardens in the heart of the city and along the ramparts.
+This famous french city reveals many treasures: one of the tallest cathedrals in the gothic world, a mixed heritage of history, contemporary art and the Centre Pompidou which has brough charm and excitement since May 2010 to Metz.

 In Metz, don’t miss

 - St Steven’s Cathedral: built from 1220 to 1520, it’s actually the union of two churches.
 At 42 meters, the nave is one of the tallest among gothic churches in Europe.
 Metz’ cathedral is nicknamed “God’s Lantern” because of its stained-glass windows from the 13th to the 20th century, by Hermann of Munster, Thiébault of Lixheim, Valentin Bousch, Jacques Villon and Marc Chagall, in total covering a surface area of 6500 m².